vlang/sdl/README.md

 ### Version notes

-SDL2 `v2.0.8` is currently the lowest version of SDL2 supported.
+SDL3 `v3.2.0` is currently the lowest version of SDL3 supported.
-SDL2 is backwards compatible - so anything written against `v2.0.8` can be compiled and run against newer versions of the SDL2 library.
+SDL3 is backwards compatible - so anything written against `v3.2.0` can be compiled and run against *newer* versions of the SDL3 library.

-Also note that SDL2 **is not** compatible with SDL `v1.x`.
+Also note that SDL3 **is not** compatible with SDL `v1.x` or `2.x`.
-SDL2 is however compatible with SDL3 through the [`sdl2-compat`](https://github.com/libsdl-org/sdl2-compat) layer.
-Which makes it possible to use the SDL2 API through the SDL3 libraries.
-You can tell `sdl` to use this compatibility layer on systems that support `pkgconfig` by passing the compile time flag `-d sdl_compat` when building your `sdl`/SDL2 based V application.

 ## Notes on garbage collection and memory issues

-Currently, with some setups, SDL2 is known to trigger crashes when used in conjunction with V's default garbage collector.
-Because of this you have to explicitly **opt-in** to use V's garbage collection with SDL2.
+Currently, with some setups, SDL3 is known to trigger crashes when used in conjunction with V's default garbage collector.
+Because of this you have to explicitly **opt-in** to use V's garbage collection with SDL3.

 If you choose to use the garbage collector with SDL objects (by running apps importing `sdl` with `v -d sdl_use_gc run`)